What Jobs Will AI Replace?

 Which Jobs Will AI Replace by 2030?

-Our AI exposure map scores 745 US occupations using 12 work-activity and work-context signals from the O*NET database.
-Jobs that rely heavily on routine data processing, document preparation, and computer-mediated tasks score highest, while roles requiring creative thinking, strategic planning, and physical dexterity score lowest.
-Tax preparers, insurance claims clerks, and data entry keyers top the list—jobs that mostly involve processing structured information that AI can already handle.
+Our AI exposure map scores 894 US occupations using 12 work-activity signals from O*NET.
+Tax preparers, insurance claims clerks, and data entry keyers top the list — jobs that mostly involve processing structured information AI can already handle.

 AI-Proof Careers: Jobs AI Won't Replace